SFarbolin/quartz/content/solstice-fires.md

 > ***It's very fun, creative, and collaborative.***

-During cleanup, some charcoal is collected from each fire to be added to the next one.
+There are, of course, a bunch of nails and miscellaneous bits left in the  During cleanup, some charcoal is collected from each fire to be added to the next one.
 Thus there is a direct physical connection between each fire, going back to the first one in December 2024.

 # Past Burns